Michigan scrambles to find home for parolee; US won’t deport

 DETROIT — The state of Michigan is placing a frail paroled prisoner in an assisted-living center at taxpayer expense after the federal government declined to deport him to Cuba, officials said.

 Prudencio Loyrafuls’ life sentence for drug crimes was reduced in December by then-Gov. Rick Snyder, an exceptional decision that made him eligible for release after 30 years in prison.
-The parole board knew the 72-year-old wasn’t a U.S. citizen and figured that federal authorities would pick him up and take him off the state’s hands.
+The parole board knew the 72-year-old wasn’t a U.S. citizen and figured that federal authorities would take him off the state’s hands.

 But U.S. Immigration and Customs Enforcement said no.